How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 Bidding is like throwing your hat in the ring.
 When you’re bidding on a new cleaning contract, you’re often competing with other cleaning companies for publicly posted opportunities.

-An “open bid” means that the potential customer posted the bidding opportunity and is taking proposals from any service provider who wants to submit one.
-The client then decides after speaking to the people who bid or offered pricing for services.
+An “open bid” means the potential customer posted the bidding opportunity and is taking proposals from any service provider who wants to submit one.
+The client then decides who wins the work after speaking to the people who bid or offered pricing for services.

 A “closed bid” could mean that you’re dealing directly with a single individual or business.
 In this scenario, your chances of selection are higher.
 You’re going directly after one client and persuading them to sign based on your pricing, services, and brand.